Updated 4-22-2007

 Maintenance Free:

-Cost-v-Value: Note: We will work in stainless steel, but since copper cost about the same for thicker sheet-metal, our clients have preferred the solid 20oz copper we use in over 95% of the projects we make. |
+Cost-v-Value: Note: We will work in stainless steel, but since copper cost about the same for thicker sheet-metal, our clients have preferred solid copper we use in over 95% of the custom projects we make. |

 |||||||||